-Budget information in accordance with GRAP 1 and 24 has been provided in the statement of comparison of the budget and
+Budget information in accordance with GRAP 1 and 24 has been provided in the statement of comparison of the budget and actual and forms part of the financial statements.

 When the presentation or classification of the items in the annual financial statements is amended, prior period comparative amounts are restated.
 The nature and reason for the classification is disclosed.
 Where accounting errors have been identified in the current year, the correction is made retrospectively as far as is practicable, and the prior year comparatives are restated accordingly.
 Where there has been a change in the accounting policy in the current year, the adjustment is made retrospectively as far as is practicable, and the prior year comparatives are restated accordingly.
 The municipality's material variance is considered when there is a 6% deviation from the budget and actual.